taichi/modernjs/modernjs.en.md

 It is highly likely that you are using the wrong `Promise` until you get used to `Promise`.
 If there are JavaScript experts in the vicinity and can receive code reviews, it is very wonderful, although I am writing a bit of JavaScript as a hobby, I can not call such an expert.

-So by using this plug-in, you will get an error in the obviously bad `Promise` code.
+So by using this plug-in, you will get an error in the obviously wrong `Promise` code.
 You can understand how to use `Promise` by simply reading the rule details of this plugin, so please set the rules carefully.

 By the way, if `async/await` enters ES, will not you use `Promise` directly?

-I think that `async/await` and `Promise` coexist normally with the experience of using C # `async/await`, but how about it actually?
+I think that `async/await` and `Promise` typically coexist with the experience of using C # `async/await`, but how about it?
 At least, using `async/await` in [AVA] has the impression that the test code is easy to understand.

 #### [eslint-plugin-security](https://github.com/nodesecurity/eslint-plugin-security)
 Do you care about security while writing code?
 I am doing security reviews using static analysis tools as a job, so I am going to care about it as it is.
-However, whenever it is said that there is consideration on security in the head, it is not such a thing.
+However, whenever it is said that there is a consideration on security in the head, it is not such a thing.

 The vulnerability that can be checked with this plug-in is not much, but it finds a vulnerability that will make it easy to make a hit.